Stillwater, Oklahoma: OSU Campus

 The Oklahoma State University campus sits just northwest of Downtown Stillwater.
 Notable landmarks include Boone Pickens Stadium, the Edmon Low Library, Theta Pond, the Oklahoma State Student Union, and Old Central, the oldest building on campus.

 Campus Corner

-Campus Corner is a college-oriented shopping district on the Southwest corner of the OSU campus.
+Campus Corner is a college-oriented shopping district on the Southeast corner of the OSU campus.
 The center of the district is the meeting point of S Knoblock St and W University Ave.
 It is similar to and modeled after Campus Corner on the University of Oklahoma campus in Norman, Oklahoma.
 The area is best known for its renowned restaurants and bars, including Eskimo Joe's, George's Stables, and the original location of Hideaway Pizza.

 The Strip

 The Strip is an entertainment district on Washington St, just south of the OSU campus, running from W University Ave to W 6th Ave.
 It is known for its nightlife and is popular among local college students and alumni.
 The district has many restaurants, nightclubs, pool halls, and live music venues.
 Notable staples on the Strip include J.R.
 Murphy's, Coney Island Stillwater, and The Barn, a drive-thru liquor store.
 The career of Garth Brooks began on the Strip after he was discovered at the bar Willie's Saloon by Dallas entertainment attorney, Rod Phelps.